 Set the margin unit.
 Set the image margins in %.
 Use the drag handles to resize and watch the image respond differently on every screen size.

 Drag & dock.
 Drag the image to the right side of the screen.
 It will automatically dock for best results.
-Tip!
-Elements in Editor X can be docked to any side.
+Remember, elements on Editor X can be docked to any side.

 Customize docking.
-Now, position the image exactly 10% from the right, and 30px from the bottom.
-To change the docking, click the
+Now, from the Inspector panel using the docking and margin controls, position the image exactly 10% from the right, and 30px from the bottom.

 Dock to center.
-Click the dot in the middle.
-Click Horizontal and Vertical to dock the image to center.
+Click the dot in the center of your docking controls, so the image is docked to the center.
 Now, set the margin values to 0px.
 Use the drag handles to resize the canvas and see how it looks.

 Watch related videos.